koalabzium/Emoji/README.md

 ## Usage

+* You need to have python :D.
+* Then you need to download emoji_transpiler.py
+* Then change the filepath name in main function to the path of the file you want to transpile
-For now, you need to change the file name in main, run it and it will generate for you nice, ugly and working JavaScript code :)
+* Run emoji_trapiler.py and it will generate for you ugly but working JavaScript code :)

 ## Docs?